-When it comes to enhancing athletic performance and muscle growth, creatine is the most popular dietary supplement amongst athletes and fitness enthusiasts.
-Go into any store that sells sports supplements, and you’ll find it.
-Hundreds of pills, capsules, and powders are marketed to anyone trying to get their strength gains in.
-Because the market is so saturated, there are many types of creatine, and it can be confusing to determine which is right for you.
+When it comes to enhancing athletic performance and muscle growth, creatine is one of the most popular dietary supplements amongst athletes.
+Go into any store that sells sports supplements, and you’ll find hundreds of different types of pills, capsules, and powders marketed to anyone trying to get their strength gains in.
+There are many types of creatine, the two most common of which are creatine HCl and creatine monohydrate.
+All these types make it confusing to determine which is right for you.
 So that’s what I’m here to help with.
-This blog will specifically compare creatine HCl and monohydrate.

 What is creatine?